VH-RON. Boeing 737-4L7. c/n 26960-2483.

 Entered onto the Nauru Aircraft Register as C2-RN10 - May 1993

-Accepted by Air Nauru at Seattle - June 9, 1993
+Accepted by Air Nauru at Seattle (Boeing Field) - June 09, 1993

-Aircraft was named 'President Hammer De Roburt'
+The aircraft was named 'President Hammer De Roburt'

-Departed Seattle as ON1121 on delivery flight to Australia - June 21, 1993
+Departed Seattle (Boeing Field) on the delivery flight to Australia as ON1121 - June 21, 1993

-Aircraft based and maintained in Melbourne by Australian Airlines
+This aircraft was based and maintained in Melbourne by Australian Airlines

-Operated first revenue service Melbourne-Sydney-Noumea-Nauru as ON120 - July 3, 1993
+Operated its first revenue service Melbourne - Sydney - Noumea - Nauru as ON120 - July 03, 1993

 Leased to Norfolk Jet Express several days a week whilst still operating Air Nauru services - April 24, 1995

-Leased to Kiwi International Airlines, New Zealand - May 3, 1996
+Leased to Kiwi International Airlines, New Zealand - May 03, 1996

-Returned to Air Nauru - September 1996
+Returned to Air Nauru at the end of the lease - September 1996

 Entered onto Australian Aircraft Register as VH-RON - June 26, 1998